 The Workout*: 2 minutes rest between each interval, 5 minutes rest between sets

 *Note: volume and pace will depend on what you are training for.
 This workout was in preparation for a 5k.

-Speed intervals are an important part of training because they tap into your max aerobic capacity, allowing you to improve your VO2 fitness and train your legs to have faster turnover.
+Speed intervals are an important part of training because they tap into your max aerobic capacity, allowing you to improve your VO2 fitness level and train your legs to have faster turnover.
 These types of workouts are where you feel “the burn” associated with lactate buildup and short rest.
 Typically, your body can only handle 1-2 workouts like this a week.
-For me, I can only do 1 as it takes me 3-4 days to fully recover before I can put that much stress on my body again.
-Below is a mobile screenshot of the data, and the various peaks represent each interval.
+For me, I can only do one as it takes me 3-4 days to fully recover before I can put that much stress on my body again.
+Above is a screenshot of the data, and the various peaks represent each interval.

 Training Zone: Lactate Threshold

 The Workout: 4-mile tempo starting at 6:30/mile, cutting down to 6:10/mile